Shore clingfish: Distribution

 The shore clingfish survives by consisting on a diet of mostly detritus material, meaning that it lives off the dead organic matter of its environment.

+Taxonomy

-TaxonomyLepadogaster lepadogaster is one of three species of Lepadogaster found in the NE Atlantic.
+Lepadogaster lepadogaster is one of three species of Lepadogaster found in the NE Atlantic.
 L. purpurea was considered to be synonymous with Lepadogaster zebrina, but has since been classified as a separate species whilst L. zebrina has been shown to be synonymous with L. lepadogaster.